-Register today for this exciting free webinar on Wednesday, May 10, 2017 at 8:00 pm EDT:
+Watch this exciting free webinar on demand!
+Original Air Date: Wednesday, May 10, 2017 at 8:00 pm EDT:

 Update on Canine Hemangiosarcoma with Dr. Douglas H. Thamm, VMD, DACVIM (oncology).
 Dr. Thamm will discuss clinical presentation, staging, therapy and prognosis in canine hemangiosarcoma, as well as recent findings about the biology, early diagnosis, and new treatment strategies for this disease.
 This webinar is sponsored by CHF and VetVine.